leonheldattoradex/aval/README.md

 options:
   -h, --help            show this help message and exit --copy-artifact remote-path [local-output ...]
                         Copies multiple files over Remote Access from the target device to local-output.
-Specify pairs of remote-path and local-output.
+Specify pairs of remote- path and local-output.
   --before BEFORE       Command to run before the main command on target device.
   --delegation-config DELEGATION_CONFIG
                         Path of config which tells Aval how to parse the target delegation.
   --device-config DEVICE_CONFIG
                         Path of config which tells Aval which device to match.
+  --run_before_on_host RUN_BEFORE_ON_HOST
+                        Path of a file to be executed on the host system running Aval before running the main command in the DUT
 ```

+## Network Information

+Network information is always written to a file on the local folder called `device_information.json`.
+When used in combination with `--run_before_on_host`, this provides an alternative way to connect to the device from a script on the host computer using the data from the json network information file.

+This allows integration with tests being run outside of the scope of Aval, such as integration tests between a host computer and the board.
+Note that you'll need to handle the SSH session on your own on this case.

+This option mainly exists to use Aval for the TCB/IDE tests.

 ## Example